Other parents suck today

 And for the length of her life until now, you’d have sold your soul if it meant he’d start giving a shit about his kid.
 Only now that you’ve been around the block a few times, your starting to wonder if she’d reallly be better off spending more time with him, when being around him stresses her out so much that she has tummyaches for days leading up to her weekends with him.

-Luckily he cancels a lot, so her heart’s only broken just on that once a month visit– not including the times he cancels at the last minute, because those aren’t detrimental to her mental or emotional wellbeing at all.
+Luckily he cancels a lot, so her heart’s only broken just on that once a month visit– not including the times he cancels at the last minute, because those aren’t detrimental to her mental or emotional well-being at all.
 Except then you’re still kind of stuck, because if she’s disappointed you say ‘Oh honey, your dad loves you, he just has a crazy work schedule’ to comfort her but you feel like it’s a lie and you wonder if he really does love her and even if he does, is it a good idea to tell her that?
-Because you don’t want her thinking that’s love– the constant disappointment, the emotional unavailability and being let down as more predictable than coming through.
+Because you don’t want her thinking that’s love– the constant disappointment, the emotional unavailability and being let down.

 So if he’s not going to maintain a supportive presence physically, it’d be nice if he contributed financially as a form of saying ‘Yes, we agreed together to bring this child into the world and therefore I acknowledge that I am in some part accountable for her upbringing.’
 Or at least maybe he could chip in for even a portion of the $400+ in medical bills she racked up due to those aforementioned stomach problems last year.
 Except he never did.
 And yet your daughter came home today and announced that Daddy and his girlfriend just bought a new house!
 And it’s big!
 And Mama, oh my god, has the awesomest pool.
 And we went out to sushi, and it was so good!
 Where?
 Oh, uh, nevermind.
 You couldn’t afford it; Daddy paid like $400.